Agoric/documentation/main/zoe/guide/contracts/constantProductAMM.md

 ## The ConstantProduct API

-These examples use RUN as the central token.
+These examples use IST as the central token.
 BLD and ATM are secondary currencies.

 ### Trading with the ConstantProduct AMM